ReactComponentKit/Redux/README.md

 ## Computed

 Define the properties to connect to View.
-Because the store publicizes the state, all properties of the state are public every time.
-Therefore, when you want to publish only a specific attribute of the state, you can inject a value into that attribute in the computed step.
+Because the store publish the state, all properties of the state are published every time.
+Therefore, when you want to publish only a specific property of the state, you can inject a value into that property in the computed step.

 ```swift
 class CounterStore: Store<Counter> {